tmatiki2/GBDTpose/README.md

 # **Parametric GBDTpose**

-**Parametric GBDTpose** is a vision-based localization framework that leverages a Graphics-based digital twin (GBDT) to train a siamese neural network for pose estimation.
-This repository contains starter code to help you get started.
+**Parametric GBDTpose** is a vision-based localization framework that leverages a Graphics-Based Digital Twin (GBDT) to train a siamese neural network for pose estimation.
+The GBDT being a photorealistic computer graphics model of the physical environment, provides synthetic image data for training and evaluation of the indetified pose regressor.
+This pose regressor (GBDTpose) can be integrated with the Pixhawk flight controller, Ardupilot, and Mission Planner software for UAV navigation in GPS-denied environments.
-If you find this repository useful, contact the author at (thomasngare5@gmail.com).
-Also cite the paper:
-"Leveraging Graphics-Based Digital Twin to Develop Scalable Parametric Pose Regressor for UAV Localization in GPS-denied Environments"

 Example videos demonstrate drone localization in action using GBDTpose.

 📹 **Watch the demo videos here:**
 [Google Drive - GBDTpose Demos](https://drive.google.com/drive/folders/126kFGxMAw3pU-g0phBOq0ywAM3b9NQak)

----
+This repository contains starter code to help you get started with training and deploying **GBDTpose** on your custom UAV platform.
+If you find this repository useful, cite the paper:
+"Leveraging Graphics-Based Digital Twin to Develop Scalable Parametric Pose Regressor for UAV Localization in GPS-denied Environments".
+Contact the author at (thomasngare5@gmail.com).

 ## **Data**